mohamedsheded/mohamedsheded/README.md

 🚀 **AI Engineer | NLP & LLMs Enthusiast**

-I am an AI Engineer with one year of experience, including an internship at **Valeo**, where I took on full-time engineering responsibilities.
+I am an AI Engineer with one year of experience.
 My expertise lies in **Natural Language Processing (NLP)** and **Large Language Models (LLMs)**, with a strong focus on information retrieval, fine-tuning, and RAG pipelines.

 ### 🔬 **What I Do**
 - **Fine-Tuning LLMs**: Proficient in LoRA & QLoRA techniques for test case generation from natural language requirements.